NaomiStamler/rare-diseases/docs/index.md

-# Disease Research Notebook
+# Fundación Columbus Rare Diseases

-Welcome.
+Welcome!
 This site consolidates disease research sources in one place.

 Use the navigation menu (or the search bar above) to browse by disease.